 From the reviews left by buyers on Amazon and other platforms, it is evident that the key is a must-have for security-conscious internet users.
-In fact, 84 percent of the buyers left a five star while nine percent gave a four-star.
+In fact, over 80% of buyers left a five star score for the YubiKey.

 One of the reviewers recommended the Yubico YubiKey to developers, IT pros, and “security-minded users.”
 Furthermore, they praised its manufacturer for providing GUI-enabled YubiKey manager for those having a hard time on where to start.

 Others attributed their happiness to the key’s support for password managers such as LastPass.
 YubiKey users hail it for ease of use as a smart card and its compliance to the Health Insurance Portability and Accountability Act (HIPAA).

 Unfortunately, not everyone is happy with their hardware key.
 Although the negative reviews are minimal, some raise valid concerns.